ryanhillman/langflow-platform/README.md

 # Langflow Platform — Azure Deployment Demo

-Live deployed Langflow stack running on an Azure Linux VM using Docker Compose and Caddy reverse proxy.
+Production-style deployment of Langflow with persistent storage, reverse proxy, and cloud networking controls on Microsoft Azure.

+This project demonstrates containerized AI platform deployment using Docker Compose and is architected for portability to Kubernetes (AKS, EKS, GKE).

 ## Live Demo